Updated on 08/07/21

 The reason for its success was because it was completely innovative to the mobile gaming world.
 Combining a franchise that millennials grew up with and augmented reality was a masterstroke.
 Augmented reality changed the face of gaming and set a new bar, but it is proving effective in other industries like fashion, where augmented reality wardrobes enable you to try on clothes from home.

 The uses for augmented reality are growing and that means there is a new call for developers with expertise in this niche of technology.
+You can learn more about immersive creative technology like AR in our course by NFTS and Royal Holloway.

 #13: Drone expert/pilot